 With a wonderful water’s-edge setting on the island of Brač and within walking distance of restaurants, shops and rocky beaches, this is a chic and contemporary luxury villa, offering excellent levels of comfort, service and facilities.
 An idyllic island retreat for families and friends.

-For more villa holidays in The Islands click here.
+For more villa holidays in The Croatian Islands click here.

 If you'd like some help planning your next villa holiday to Croatia, just call one of our travel experts today on the number at the top of this page or make an enquiry.
-To find out more about this beautiful destination, read our destination guide here.
+Whether you're looking for a fun family villa, a large group getaway, a Croatian villa by the beach or a private property with a gorgeous pool, our Croatia collection has something to suit every traveller.
+To find out more about this beautiful destination, read our destination guide.